 In Python, a list is a sequential data type.
 Specifically:

-List indices work similar to string indices.
+List indexes work similar to string indexes.
 The

 nth item of the list is at index